Categories

 History

-The History of the Giant Robots.
+The History of the Giant Robots (Est. 1996 – or was it 1966?).

 “ If you ain’t gonna dance at least after the 3rd song then you definitely need some Viagra action up your Butt’’ Reverend Beat-Man, 2006